Global bifurcation for corotating and counter-rotating vortex pairs: Translating pairs

 The rest of the proof then follows exactly as for corotating pairs.

 The continuation of the curve now follows completely identically to that for the corotating vortex patches.
 We remark that for corotating pairs, we needed control on the angular velocity $\Omega$ in order to prove that the boundary of each patch is analytic.
-Although the rigidity result in Section~\ref{sect:rigidity} does not hold for translating pairs, we also do not need it for the analyticity proof to carry through.
+Although the rigidity result for corotating pairs does not hold for translating pairs, we also do not need it for the analyticity proof to carry through.
 We obtain the following result.

 \begin{theorem} There exists a continuous curve $\mathscr C$ of translating vortex patch solutions to \eqref{elliptic formulation}, parameterized by $s\in(0,\infty)$.
 Moreover, the following properties hold along $\mathscr C$: \begin{enumerate}[label=\rm(\roman*)] \item \textup{(Bifurcation from point vortex)} The solution at $s=0$ is a pair of points $z_1,z_2$ lying on the horizontal axis at a distance $l$ from each other, translating with constant speed $V_0=\frac{1}{4\pi l}$. \item \textup{(Limiting configurations)} As $s\to\infty$